 16. Shop and Eat on 4th Avenue

-Fourth Avenue, known to locals as “Fourth,” is a well-known street that draws many visitors with its eclectic shopping and dining scene.
+Fourth Avenue, known to locals as “Fourth,” is a famous street that lures many visitors with its eclectic shopping and dining scene.

-Go on a vintage treasure hunt in Desert Vintage, head on over to BLX to find the perfect skateboard, get a unique tattoo at Sacred Art Tattoo, find hard-to-find books at Antigone Books, and savor authentic Mexican cuisine in La Indita.
+Go on a treasure hunt at Desert Vintage, head over to BLX to find the perfect skateboard, get a unique tattoo at Sacred Art Tattoo, uncover hard-to-find books at Antigone Books, and savor Mexican cuisine at La Indita.

 Make sure to take part in the iconic family-friendly Fourth Avenue Street Fair, held every year in the spring and winter, which hosts local entertainment, delicious carnival food, and artists from around the globe.

-Diverse bars and nightclubs on this street, like Medusa and Sky Bar, really spice things up in the evenings, where you can catch a drink and dance till the wee hours.
+Diverse bars and nightclubs on this street, like Sky Bar Tucson, really spice things up in the evenings, where you can catch a drink and dance until the wee hours.

 17. Stargaze at Kitt Peak National Observatory